Sharpening our Blades (Ghratos RP)

 Caes continued after a second.
 “I, for one, have an individual I would suggest to accompany the Champion.
 Abyas Iterrin- a former soldier that I led into battle.
 He would provide combat experience to the group, needed for fending off highwaymen others like them.”

 After Caes finished speaking, the Duchess of Litora spoke.
 “I would like to nominate Auria, my star pupil of the art of satopotes.
 She is the most powerful user that our military has produced in over half a century.”
-Murmuring among the Amisan rulers- apparently this girl was well known around Amisa.
+There was among the Amisan rulers- apparently this girl was well known around Amisa.

 The Clan Queen of the Cloud Fae affiliated with Ghratos spoke.
 “I can provide two of my ladies to assist the Champion’s group on their quests.”
 Finally, the Xarban King spoke again, although not in as brash a tone as he had used when he first spoke up.
 “One of my men can accompany this group- though i have no clue how you’d disguise him outside of Ghratos.”